jonjamcam/JamTaba/README.md

 JamTaba is using some libraries: [portaudio](http://www.portaudio.com/), [rtmidi](https://www.music.mcgill.ca/~gary/rtmidi/), [minimp3](http://keyj.emphy.de/minimp3/), [libvorbis and libogg](http://www.vorbis.com/).
 We are distributing **pre compiled static libs** just for convenience (see more details in the next sections), but feel free to compile the libs yourself!

 ### Ubuntu Linux
-On Ubuntu Linux, run the following command to install a missing dependency for Qt 5 Websockets and Qt 5 Widgets:
+On Ubuntu Linux, run the following command to install a missing dependency for Qt 5 Websockets:

 ```
-sudo apt install libqt5websockets5 libqt5widgets5
+sudo apt install libqt5websockets5
 ```

 ### IMPORTANT FOR WINDOWS if you will use the pre compiled libs (recommended):